oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * The JADN language could cause confusion in a way that results in security issues.
 Clarity and unambiguity of this specification could always be improved through operational experience and developer feedback.
 * Where a JADN data validator is part of a system, the security of the system benefits from automatic data validation but depends on both the specificity of the JADN specification and the correctness of the validation implementation.
 Tightening the specification (e.g., by defining upper bounds and other value constraints) and testing the validator against unreasonable data instances can address both concerns.

-Security and size efficiency are the primary reasons for creating an information model.
+Security and bandwidth efficiency are the primary reasons for creating an information model.
 Enumerating strings and map keys defines the information content of those values, which greatly reduces opportunities for exploitation.
 A firewall with a security policy of "Allow specific things I understand plus everything I don't understand" is less secure than a firewall that allows only things that are understood.
-The "Must-Ignore" policy of [RFC 7493](#rfc7493) allows everything that is not understood, conflicting with information modeling's "Must-Understand" approach where new protocol elements are accomodated by adding them to the IM's enumerated lists of things that are understood.
+The "Must-Ignore" policy of [RFC 7493](#rfc7493) compromises security by allowing everything that is not understood.
+Information modeling's "Must-Understand" approach enhances security and accommodates new protocol elements by adding them to the IM's enumerated lists of things that are understood.
+An executable IM format such as JADN supports the agility required to support evolving protocols.

 Writers of JADN specifications are strongly encouraged to value simplicity and transparency of the specification over complexity.
 Although JADN makes it easier to both define and understand complex specifications, complexity that is not essential to satisfying operational requirements is itself a security concern.